-Once the application has run, the Project file with its inputted values and results, can be saved as a \.pnp file onto the file system by clicking the Save Project button on the Toolbar.
-The Project file can be reopened at a later stage by clicking the Open Project button on the Toolbar and selecting the required \.pnp file from the file system.
+Once the calculations have run, the Project file with its inputted values and results, can be saved as a .pnp file onto the file system by clicking the Save Project button on the Toolbar.
+The Project file can be reopened at a later stage by clicking the Open Project button on the Toolbar and selecting the required .pnp file from the file system.

-Similarly, users can open or save a pump's specifications into a \.pmp file and build their own pump database.
-For further information on this feature, please refer to section 2.2: Pumps Tab.
+Similarly, users can open or save a pump's specifications into a .pmp file and build their own pump database.
+For further information on this feature, please refer to Section 2.2.